machinable-org/machinable/docs/tutorial/essentials/implementing-experiments.md

 In the last line, it is worth noting that the `int` 2 was automatically casted to a `float` as the dataclass specified.
 Generally, the experiment configuration types will be enforced to prevent subtle configuration errors.

-## Design for failure
+## Design considerations

 As you may have noted above, experiments can be instantiated and accessed without side-effects (e.g. without necessarily triggering the gravity computation).
 As a result, we can inspect the configuration and catch mistakes like the following typo early:

 ```python
 >>> gravity = Experiment.instance('estimate_gravity', {'time_diliation': 2})
 >>> gravity.config
 E  ValidationError: 1 validation error for Config
 E  time_diliation
 ```

 Early validation is a key design principle of the experiments; when implementing an experiment, we encourage you to perform checks as early as possible and separate them from your main code.
 Learn more about [early-validation techniques](../elements-in-depth/advanced-configuration.md#validation).

 Finally, it is good practice to design your code in a way that it can be resumed automatically if failures occur.
 For example, you may checkpoint and automatically reload intermediate results.
 Check out the [checkpointing example](../../examples/checkpointing.md) to see this in action.